backstage/backstage/docs/overview/architecture-overview.md

 ### Plugin Packages

-A typical plugin consists of up to five packages, two frontend ones, two backend, and one isomorphic packages.
+A typical plugin consists of up to five packages, two frontend ones, two backend, and one isomorphic package.
 All packages within the plugin must share a common prefix, typically of the form `@<scope>/plugin-<plugin-id>`, but alternatives like `backstage-plugin-<plugin-id>` or `@scope/backstage-plugin-<plugin-id>` are also valid.
 Along with this prefix, each of the packages have their own unique suffix that denotes their role.
-In addition to these five plugin packages it's also possible for to a plugin to have additional frontend and backend modules that can be installed to enable optional features.
+In addition to these five plugin packages it's also possible for a plugin to have additional frontend and backend modules that can be installed to enable optional features.
 For a full list of suffixes and their roles, see the [Plugin Package Structure ADR](../architecture-decisions/adr011-plugin-package-structure.md).